marcoandre1/speakers-app/README.md

 ## Runtime configuration

-Because we are deploying to a subfolder path, we need to ensure that we are fetching the data from the right directory (subfolder).
-The [Base Path](https://nextjs.org/docs/api-reference/next.config.js/basepath) configuration does a good job but we need a little extra sometimes, specially for images.
+Because we are deploying to a subfolder, we need to ensure that we are fetching the data from the right directory _(the subfolder, which in our case is /speakers-app)_.
+The [Base Path](https://nextjs.org/docs/api-reference/next.config.js/basepath) configuration does a good job but we need a little more customization, specially for images.
 This is were [Runtime Configuration](https://nextjs.org/docs/api-reference/next.config.js/runtime-configuration) becomes useful.

 - Add runtime configuration to your app by adding the `publicRuntimeConfig` and `serverRuntimeConfig` configs in the `next.config.js`: